-Noto The MS2085A/89A instrument status panel does not include "USB CAA S331P connected" tile, as it Note does not require an external S331P instrument to make cable and antenna measurements.

-V USB CAA S331P connected Selecting any of these parameters opens the associated menu or quick access pop-up that allows you to conveniently change the parameter value.
+Selecting any of these parameters opens the associated menu or quick access pop-up that allows you to conveniently change the parameter value.
 These are the same settings found in the right side menus.

-TDR Ohm USB CAA: Indicates the model of the connected sensor.
-Only included in Field Master instruments.
-Top and Bottom Trace Cards: Each trace card is divided into three separate sections that display information relevant to the selected measurement: The top area displays the selected measurement.
-Math: None • When the measurement type is DTF or cable loss, the middle area displays DTF RL DTF Return Loss cable information (cable list selection, propagation velocity, and/or cable loss information).
-When the measurement type is transmission, it displays the connected sensor information.
-PV: 0.76 CL: 0.2 dB/m NONE PV: 1, CL: 0 dB/m • The bottom area displays the trace math setting.
+USB CAA: Indicates the model of the connected sensor.
+This does not apply to the transmission measurement.

+Top and Bottom Trace Cards: The trace cards are divided into three separate areas that display information relevant to the selected measurement:

+- The top area displays the selected measurement. - When the measurement type is DTF or cable loss, the middle area displays cable information (cable list selection, propagation velocity, and/or cable loss information).
+When the measurement type is transmission, it displays the connected sensor information. - The bottom area displays the trace math setting.
 Each of these areas are touchable and will access the relevant settings.

+Note that the top trace card applies to CAA measurement and the bottom trace card applies to HIPM measurement.

-None Math: None DISPLAY LAYOUT: Selects between a single, full-size measurement layout or horizontal split layout.
-8 DISPLAY LAYOUT Horizontal Split - DATA POINTS: Sets the number of display points currently measured by the instrument.
-Note that increasing the number of display points can improve the 259 899 DATA POINTS resolution of measurements in addition to increase in sweep time.
-Refer to "DATA POINTS" on page 4-31.
+DISPLAY LAYOUT: Selects between a single, full-size measurement layout or horizontal split layout.

+DATA POINTS: Opens the data points selection menu.
+Data points can be set to 130, 259, 517, 1033, or 2065 points per sweep.

 RUN/HOLD: Sets the sweep to either run or hold mode.

-Refer to "RUN/HOLD" on 다 RUN / HOLD page 4-31.
-Run 🔻 RF IMMUNITY: Sets the reflection RF measurement to High or Low.
-Refer to "RF LOW RF IMMUNITY Low Immunity" on page 4-32.
+RF IMMUNITY: Sets the reflection RF measurement to High or Low.

-Figure 2-9.
-Cable and Antenna Analyzer Status Panel with Mini Status Panel Icons (Field Master Series)
+Figure 2-7.
+Cable and Antenna Analyzer Status Panel with Mini Status Panel Icons